We've been featured in:

 Can I Make A Pothole Injury Claim And Who Will It Be Made Against?

 A claim for pothole damage is made against whoever has responsibility for the road.
 Under the Highways Act 1980, those responsible for a road are required to ensure the road is safe for normal traffic.
-This includes the repair of potholes.
+We will discuss this legislation in greater detail to understand the responsibilities of the local council.

-Another relevant piece of legislation is the Occupiers Liability Act 1957.
-Under this act, the occupier of a public place has a duty of care to take steps to ensure the reasonable safety of all visitors to that premises.
+Another relevant piece of legislation is the Occupiers’ Liability Act 1957.
+Under this act, the occupier of a public place has a duty of care to take practical measures to ensure the reasonable safety of all visitors to that premises.

 To have an eligible personal injury claim following a pothole accident, you will need to prove: